 If you are ready to take that step, consider a small business loan from Camino Financial.
-Camino Financial lends to businesses all over the U.S. through its secure and simple online platform.
+We lend to businesses all over the U.S. through its secure and simple online platform.
 Our process involves just 4 easy steps:

 - Complete a short online application to receive an instant quote.
 It will take you only a few minutes and it won’t impact your credit.
 You’ll know instantly if you are pre-qualified for a loan.